 Use Online Travel Groups

 There’s a wealth of information in Facebook travel groups.

-Any doubts or fears you may have about solo travel, you can easily resolve by asking anything you need to know on these groups.
+You can easily resolve any doubts or fears you may have about solo travel by asking anything you need to know on these groups.

 These are usually warm and welcoming groups that keep a positive vibe.